 Assisted wound closure.
 For foot ulcers that won’t heal on their own, a procedure called vacuum-assisted wound closure can be used.
 This procedure uses a device that decreases air pressure around the wound, which helps reduce swelling and pull the edges of the ulcer together.

 Angioplasty and stents.
-Some practitioners are starting to use procedures like angioplasty and placing stents to open the arteries in the legs and restore blood flow to the feet, preventing gangrene, limb death, and possibly amputation.
+If you have poor circulation or peripheral arterial disease, you will need revascularization for the wound to heal.
+This means procedures like angioplasty and placing stents to open the arteries in the legs and restore blood flow to the feet, preventing gangrene, limb death, and possibly amputation.

 Stories of people who have experienced diabetes-related foot problems can help you cope with your own.
 Here are some that show what it’s like to live with this issue.